RogePM/RogePM/README.md

 ##  📚  Currently Doing

-- Exploring automating **AI** solutions and deploying Emma AI Assistant
+- Exploring automating **AI** solutions and deploying Emma, an sms only AI Assistant using n8n and Cloud services
 - Enhancing my **Cybersecurity** knowledge wtih CCNA certification.
 - Diving deeper into **React** and **Node.js** to deploy my ***Real Time food Inventory Application*** as a product.